hossein5inq/workwell/docs/getting-started.md

 }
 ```

-Otherwise if any happens, the API will return 400 with the following format
+Otherwise if any error happens, the API will return 400 with the following format

 ```json
 {